BOARD OF DIRECTORS

 Meg Delahoy

 Meg has been kiting for 20 years and loves to travel to explore new spots.
-Other sports she enjoys are beach volleyball, sailing and mountain biking.

 Elected Director